-Why Trying to “Find Your Passion” is a Waste of Time
+Why “Finding Your Passion” is a Waste of Time

-To be fair, we all know a rare few who do seem lucky enough to have had this happen to them.
+To be fair, we all know a rare few folks who do seem lucky enough to have had this happen to them.
 They discover a new hobby and realize they actually want to build their life around it.
 They’ve had a decades-long itch to pursue a different career path, and when they finally take the risk, it was the best thing they ever did.
-There are even some people who have somehow known “their passion” since they were a kid.
 These people do exist, but they are the exception.

 And it’s not luck.

 It’s because they’re not doing what the rest of us are doing: viewing passion as one single monumental thing that’s as elusive as a needle in a haystack.